carljparker/kamala-memo/README.md

-Memo that argues for makeing Kamala Harris the Democratic nominee for President in the 2024 election.
+Memo that argues for making Kamala Harris the Democratic nominee for President in the 2024 election.

 **--- END ---**